arindambgithub/persite/README.md

 Welcome to my personal website.

-You are currently viewing this page as teh site is under maintainance.
+You are currently viewing this page as the site is under maintainance.

-The website will be back soon.
+The website will be back up soon.

 Sorry the inconvinience.